Biddy gave her a belt in the gob and left her sprawling on the floor

-- Irish Whip Wrestling, surprisingly, boasts an alumni that includes more than a few proud fighting, and women, and maybe a bear.
-Though it also boasted its fair share of fighting anti Irish.
+- Irish Whip Wrestling, surprisingly, boasts alumni that include more than a few proud fighting men, and women, and maybe a bear.
+Though it also boasted its fair share of fighting anti-Irish.

-- "The Fighting Irish" is the Red Baron of Rhia O'Reilley, whose gotten chants of "Finlay's Daughter" at nCw Femme Fatales.
+- "The Fighting Irish" is the Red Baron of Rhia O'Reilley, who's gotten chants of "Finlay's Daughter" at nCw Femme Fatales.

 - Aran Ryan in the Punch-Out!! series, with the added bonus of being an utter lunatic willing to cheat.

 - Commandos: Jack "The Butcher" O'Hara is a prime example, being the resident Blood Knight and One-Man Army.

 - In Bioshock Infinite, most of the Vox Populi militants who aren't black are Irish, and they are indeed quite violent.

 - Given his condition by the time you meet him, Father Gascoigne fits this trope pretty well in Bloodborne.

 - Grand Theft Auto IV: Patrick McReary is a Hot-Blooded heir to an Irish Mob family.
 He later shows up in Grand Theft Auto V, where he's one of the best gunmen you can recruit for heists.